pete-machine/torchbricks/README.md

 [![codecov](https://codecov.io/gh/pete-machine/torchbricks/branch/main/graph/badge.svg?token=torchbricks_token_here)](https://codecov.io/gh/pete-machine/torchbricks)
 [![CI](https://github.com/pete-machine/torchbricks/actions/workflows/main.yml/badge.svg)](https://github.com/pete-machine/torchbricks/actions/workflows/main.yml)

 TorchBricks builds pytorch models using small reuseable and decoupled parts - we call them bricks.

 The concept is simple and flexible and allows you to more easily combine, add or swap out parts of the model (preprocessor, backbone, neck, head or post-processor), change the task or extend it with multiple tasks.

+TorchBricks also serves as a compact recipe on both how model parts are connected and when parts are executed during model stages such as training, validation, testing, inference, export and potentially other stages.

 <!-- #region -->